 When you request information from us (whether it’s on our website, our social media pages or through other means), the request is immediately logged on our Reader Request List.
 This list is completely confidential and is only seen by one person.
 That’s me, Nicole, the owner and lead researcher at Low Income Relief.

-Our list currently has nearly 80 unfinished requests in it (as of September 12, 2017).
+Our list currently has nearly 250 unfinished requests in it (as of March 26, 2018).
 I assign some of the titles to the team of freelance writers who assist me.
-Most of them I complete myself, due to budget and time constraints.
+Most of them I complete myself.

 So how do I find this information?